sarasabino/Accident_Rate_Project/README.md

 This project aims to help reduce those numbers by predicting if an employee is going to suffer an accident/injury.
 This prediction will help companies to avoid those dangerous situations by being more aware of them.

+As well as predicting the accidents/no accident of the employees on our company, an analysis has been made to identify the company structure, workers profile, location etc...

 ## Author ✒️

 Sara Sabino Martínez

+## Stating point & random data generation

+## Analysis conclusions

+## Modeling
+### Feature understanding and selection

+### Seeking best Machine Learning model

+### Applying Deep Learning: Neural Networks

+## Conclusions

 ## Front-end 🚀
 https://share.streamlit.io/sarasabino/accident_rate_project/main/Src/Notebooks/05_streamlit_app.py